White House and Congress clash over liability protections for businesses as firms cautiously weigh virus reopening plans

 The debate over legal liability and tort reform has divided the parties for years, with Democrats accusing Republicans of doing the bidding of big business while Republicans contend that Democrats are in the pocket of trial lawyers.
 Powerful business lobbies like the Chamber of Commerce, the National Association of Manufacturers and the insurance industry are now lobbying heavily in support of liability shields for businesses, while trial lawyer associations, unions and groups representing plaintiffs and consumers are pressuring Democrats to oppose any such measures.

-An April 29 letter to congressional leaders signed by scores of unions and advocacy and consumer groups including the AFL-CIO and the National Consumers League said they “strongly oppose any legislation that would establish nationwide immunity for businesses that operate in an unreasonably unsafe manner, causing returning workers and consumers to risk COVID-19 infection.”
+An April 29 letter to congressional leaders signed by scores of unions and advocacy and consumer groups, including the AFL-CIO and the National Consumers League, said they “strongly oppose any legislation that would establish nationwide immunity for businesses that operate in an unreasonably unsafe manner, causing returning workers and consumers to risk COVID-19 infection.”

 Linda Lipsen, chief executive of the trial lawyers lobby American Association for Justice, alleged that Republicans and business groups are trying to use the pandemic to advance their long-standing agenda of limiting people’s ability to sue when they are harmed.

 “Sen. McConnell has been promoting immunity for companies that act unreasonably for over 30 years, and this is an extension of that,” Lipsen said.
-“This move to hold this Covid package hostage with his agenda items is unpatriotic.”
+“This move to hold this covid package hostage with his agenda items is unpatriotic.”

-Multiple lawsuits have already been filed against businesses including Wal-Mart, nursing homes, insurers and others.
+Multiple lawsuits have already been filed against businesses, including Walmart, nursing homes, insurers and others.
 More are on the way.
-Ads from plaintiffs attorneys are popping up on late-night TV seeking clients who’ve suffered damages in some way from the coronavirus outbreak.
+Ads from attorneys seeking clients who’ve suffered damages in some way from the coronavirus outbreak are popping up on late-night TV.

-A group called Top Class Actions that runs a website funded by attorneys is advertising multiple investigations related to the coronavirus, ranging from issues involving denied refunds for college courses, cancelled flights, and faulty or lacking personal protective equipment, among other things.
+A group called Top Class Actions that runs a website funded by attorneys is advertising multiple investigations related to the coronavirus, ranging from issues involving denied refunds for college courses, canceled flights, and faulty or lacking personal protective equipment, among other things.

 Scott Hardy, the group’s president, said they’d received more than 10,000 submissions in just the last month related to the coronavirus.